 We may earn money or products from the companies mentioned in this post.

-There is a lot of debate about an autism “cure” vs. “acceptance.”
-I’m not firmly in one camp or the other, although I do think with acceptance comes a desire to alleviate Natalie from some of the things she struggles with daily.
-I wish she didn’t struggle with language, or come home crying each week because although we practiced over and over, she flunked another spelling test.
+There is a lot of debate in the autism community about “cure” vs. “acceptance.”
+I’m not firmly in one camp or the other.
+With acceptance comes a desire to alleviate my kiddo from some of the things she struggles with daily.
+It breaks my heart when she struggles with language, or comes home crying because although we practiced over and over, she flunked another spelling test.
+I suppose parents would say they don’t want to see their kids struggle, however, in our daughter’s case, she has more obstacles.

 Like many special needs parents, I spend a lot of time managing — paperwork, services, therapies, and so on.
-When you coordinate with so many professionals, it’s easy to get lost in the sea of all that Nats can’t do – and, if I’m being honest, those thoughts can take me to a dark place.
+Interacting with so many professionals, it’s easy to get lost in the sea of all that Nats can’t do.
+And, if I’m being completely honest, those thoughts can take me to a dark place.

 Today I was reminded of what Nats CAN do, and that her heart is a better measure of her abilities than any standardized test.